jimbateson/jamesbateson.co.uk/src/articles/reflecting-on-and-rebranding-myself.md

 ### UI Developer

 By this, I mean building components with HTML, CSS, and JavaScript.
-Possibly with them then being intergtaed by somebody else.
+Possibly with them then being integrated by somebody else.
 Or try and expand on my Vue/React knowledge in this downtime.
+I truly beleive there is strength and value in a HTML/CSS expert within a team.

 Something that I hugely enjoyed in my last position was also encouraging and participating in the design team routines, seeking at new ways to bring the design and development disciplines closer together.
 As a UI Developer, I feel that would be a great chance to maybe get back into some design work.